-Wild assign panels can operate in five different modes, three of which are commonly required.
+Wild assign panels can operate in six different modes, three of which are commonly required.
 Users often set three panels across the console into each of these modes to make the most commonly used controls all visible at the same time, in the layout of their preference.

-The five panel modes available are:
+The six panel modes available are:

-- I/P-EQ-DYN (Input, EQ and Dynamics)
+- INP-EQ-DYN (Input, EQ and Dynamics)

 - SEND-ROUTE

-- MON (Monitoring)
+- MONITOR (Monitoring)

-- O/P (Outputs)
+- O/P (Buses & Outputs)

-- WILDS (in-line controls: see "Wilds mode" on page 31 for more detailed information)
+- STRIPS (in-line controls: see "Strips mode" on page 35 for more detailed information)

+- WILDS (customer defined in-line controls)